+6.3.
 Research disruption caused by COVID-19 pandemic (maximum of one side of A4)

 The purpose of this annex is to provide additional information, of relevance to the application and the research case, when needed to explain specific disruptions to previous or current research caused by the COVID-19 pandemic.
 Although up to one page is allowed a short summary is preferred.
-You should not describe general disruptions that all researchers will have experienced or
+You should not describe general disruptions that all researchers will have experienced or duplicate information presented elsewhere in the application.
+Although we expect all researchers to have been affected this annex is NOT a requirement.

 This information may be provided as a clearly marked annex at the end of the main case for support, entitled 'COVID-19 Research Disruption Annex' and should not be added as a separate attachment.
-Further information is provided in the MRC Guidance for Applicants
+Further information is provided in the MRC Guidance for Applicants Section 2.2.3.6

+6.4.
 Justification of resources (maximum of two sides of A4)